-given by $\R$-translation.
+given by $\R$-translation. \cb

 In reality, unless the $\overline\bdry_{J_+}$-equation is linear, i.e., of the form for curves that are close to and graphical over $\R\times \gamma''$, the nonlinear terms seem to interfere with the definition of the higher-order terms in the evaluation map and perhaps the best one can do is Siefring's asymptotic analysis~\cite{Si}.
-This now brings us to the {\em key reason} for using $L$-supersimple pairs $(\vp \alpha,J)$: For $(\vp \alpha,J)$ supersimple, $\overline{\bdry}_J$ is linear for curves that are close to and graphical over $\R\times \gamma''$ and we are able to define the evaluation map; in fact $c_i(s)=c_i$ for all $s\ll 0$.
+This now brings us to the {\em key reason} for using $L$-supersimple pairs $(\vp \alpha,J)$: For $(\vp \alpha,J)$ supersimple, $\overline{\bdry}_J$ is linear near $\gamma''$ and we are able to define the evaluation map; in fact $c_i(s)=c_i$ for all $s\ll 0$.